 Course Activities and Design

-In class activities may include group discussion, viewing videotapes of several topics related, short student presentations, reaction paper and some cultural activities.
+In class activities may include group discussion, viewing videos of relevant topics, short student presentations, reaction paper, and cultural activities.

 Outcome Assessment Strategies

-Assessment will be done through quizzes, exams, assignments and reaction paper.
+Assessments will be done through quizzes, exams, assignments, and reaction paper.

 Course Content (Themes, Concepts, Issues and Skills)